 - Support to students with disability

 - Tackling particular problems faced by students.

-The Ministry of Education and Religious Affairs recently drafted the "Strategic Plan for Equal Access to Education for People with Disabilities" which includes projects and actions related to Higher Education Institutions.
-In the near future, the central axes of the policy for the rights of the disabled are foreseen to be integrated by legislation in the institutional framework.
+The Ministry of Education, Religious Affairs and Sports has drafted the "Strategic Plan for Equal Access to Education for People with Disabilities" which includes projects and actions related to Higher Education Institutions.
+In the near future, the central axes of the policy for the rights of the disabled are foreseen to be integrated by legislation in the institutional framework for HEIs.

 In particular, the "Strategic Plan for Equal Access to Education for People with Disabilities" provides for the field of Higher Education, among others, the following:

-- the necessary institutional guarantees of equal treatment of students, faculty members and staff of all categories with disabilities with the main goal of their smooth academic and professional development
+- institutional guarantee for equal treatment of students, faculty members and staff of all categories with disabilities with the main goal of smooth academic and professional development

 - the necessary actions for the future integration of students with disabilities into active life and the labor market,

 - the establishment of "Volunteering" in the context of supporting students and staff with disabilities within universities, as well as general awareness-raising

 - actions of the entire university community.

 For foreign students, universities organise courses in modern Greek.
 For Greek students, there are courses in foreign languages.
 These exclude the compulsory foreign language required for being awarded a degree.